In This Article

 6. Ready to File With Confidence?

 Contributing to a retirement plan is one of the most effective tax reduction strategies available to NJ small business owners - and the NJ treatment depends on which plan type you use.
-A SEP-IRA allows contributions up to 25% of net SE income (max $70,000 for 2025, $72,000 for 2026 per IRS Notice 2025-67).
+A SEP-IRA allows contributions up to 25% of compensation - effectively about 20% of net SE profit (max $70,000 for 2025, $72,000 for 2026 per IRS Notice 2025-67).
 A Solo 401(k) offers higher combined limits.
 Important NJ nuance per N.J.S.A.
-54A:6-21: Solo 401(k) employee deferrals AND employer (match/profit-sharing) contributions ARE excludable from NJ gross income; defined benefit employer contributions are also excludable.
+54A:6-21: 401(k) employee deferrals ARE excludable from NJ gross income; NJ guidance does not clearly address employer (match/profit-sharing) contributions to a Solo 401(k) - confirm that share for your facts.
+Defined benefit employer contributions are taxable for NJ (the exclusion covers only 401(k) plans).
 But SEP-IRA and SIMPLE IRA contributions are NOT deductible for NJ purposes - they instead create NJ basis recoverable tax-free in retirement under the 3-Year Rule or General Rule.
-(This corrects earlier guidance that swept all SE retirement plans into the no-deduction bucket - V5 audit / N.J.S.A.
-54A:6-21 May 2026.)
+(Updated May 2026.)

 Contributing to a retirement plan is one of the most effective tax reduction strategies available to NJ small business owners; NJ treatment varies by plan type per N.J.S.A.
 54A:6-21.